pearswj/plexweb/README.md

 # Plexweb

 A *simple* python webapp to control Plex Media Center via the HTTP API using Cherrpy, Cheetah and Javascript.
+Allows control over the playback of media beyond the _start playing this media on that client_ functionality of Plex/Web.

 Only handles TV Shows and Movies -- feel free to expand it!